At our annual Festival of Writing, we’ve hosted a number of panels with literary agents that give writers the chance to meet, talk and ask questions.

 7 Novel Starts To Make An Agent Groan

 Or eight, really.
-One good way to earn a rejection would be to write terrible English, but that doesn’t apply to you and it’s too obvious to include.
+One good way to earn a rejection would be to write terribly, but that doesn’t apply to you and it’s too obvious to include.
 So seven it is.

 There’s no question that this opening must be the least popular possible gambit with agents.
 It induced a kind of no-no-no from agents every time it came up – and one of our panellists reckoned she saw these kind of openings in as many as 1 in 8 manuscripts.